mavisluan/my-reads/README.md

 # MyReads Project

-MyReads Project is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+MyReads Project is a bookshelf app, built with ReactJS.
+It allows you to select and categorize books you have read, are currently reading, or want to read.
 It is built with [Create React App](https://github.com/facebookincubator/create-react-app).

-# App Functionsbookshelves
+# App Functionality
 The ReadsPage displays three shelves.

 1. Currently reading